Information for Graduating Students

 • An application for graduation must be submitted for the graduating semester, which is the next term, and the application fee must be paid.

 The student will have their degree conferred at the end of that semester.
-Students can request, in writing, an Employer Verification of Degree Completion from the Graduate School stating that all degree requirements have been met, along with the official date the degree will be conferred.
-In addition, the request for an Employer Verification of Degree Completion must include:
+Students can request, in writing via e-mail to the Graduate School, an Employer Verification of Degree Completion from the Graduate School stating that all degree requirements have been met, along with the official date the degree will be conferred.
+The request for an Employer Verification of Degree Completion must include:

 Commencement Ceremonies

-Houston commencement ceremonies are determined based on how many students apply and are certified to participate in commencement.
-The Houston commencement venue varies each semester.
+Houston commencement ceremonies are determined based on the number of students who apply and are certified to participate.
+The commencement venue varies each semester.
 Notification of the commencement schedule will be sent to the graduating student's official TWU email prior to the event.
-The Houston commencement venue and commencement schedule will be determined 6-8 weeks prior to graduation.
+The venue and schedule will be determined 6-8 weeks before graduation.

 Ceremony Tickets

-Students that have indicated that they will be attending the graduation ceremony will be provided with tickets for guests.
+Students who have indicated that they will be attending the graduation ceremony will be provided with tickets for guests.
 The number of tickets allowed per student is determined by the number of graduating students and fire code requirements.
-Students not needing all of their tickets may return extras to the Registrar's Office for students requesting additional tickets.
-There is no guarantee of getting extra tickets.
-The university provides nearby live-stream viewing areas for guests who want to attend commencement but do not have tickets.
+Students may return extra tickets to the Registrar's Office to be distributed to other students.
+There is no guarantee of extra tickets.
+For those guests without tickets, the university provides nearby live-stream viewing areas.

 Diplomas

 Diplomas are ordered from a vendor outside TWU and are typically received in the Registrar's Office approximately four weeks following commencement.
 Diplomas are mailed to students after the degree audit has been completed and confirmed, and confirmation that all financial obligations to the university have been met (including library and parking fines).
 Diplomas are generally mailed approximately ten weeks after degrees have been conferred and posted to the student's transcript.
 Diplomas are mailed to students from the Registrar's Office.
-Students are responsible to provide an accurate mailing address to the Graduate School.
+Students are responsible for providing an accurate mailing address to the Registrar's Office for diploma delivery.